Cohen testimony suggests NY prosecutors pose major danger to Trump

 Breaking News Emails

 "Is there any other wrongdoing or illegal act that you are aware of regarding Donald Trump that we haven't yet discussed today?"
-Democrat Raja Krishnamoorthi of Illinois asked Cohen, in the middle of the seven-and-and-a-half hour hearing full of stunning, ugly allegations.
+Rep. Raja Krishnamoorthi, D-Ill., asked Cohen in the middle of a seven-and-and-a-half hour hearing full of stunning, ugly allegations.

 Michael Cohen reveals more investigations into TrumpFeb.
 27, 201903:15